 Minä maalasin oven. — I painted the door.

-The action (the painting of the door) is completed because I’m using the n-akkusatiivi (oveN) – so you can happily forget about the partitive (although all of the examples below could also take the partitive, but then it would mean that the door might not be painted completely).
+The action (the painting of the door) is completed (at least in my mind) because I’m using the n-akkusatiivi (oveN) – so you can happily forget about the partitive.
+All of the examples below could also take the partitive, but then it would mean that the door might not be painted completely.
+The completeness of the painting project has nothing to do with past or present, it’s the question of whether we’re talking about finishing the painting as well as painting some of it.

 However, the accusative can appear in another form, too.
 It can look like the nominative.
 Here are some examples on how to use it: